Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Basic Linux Commands/linuxCommands.md

 - find
   - Helpful to find a specific file in the linux terminal

+- sudo
+  - Elevated privlages
+    - Can elevate to root user using "sudo su"

+- chown
+  - Changing ownership of files/directories
+  - Can be used with sudo
+    - EX:
+      - chown (username) (file)
+      - chown (username) -R (directory)
+        - -R means recursivly

 # Pipe Operand:
   - Transfer of standard output to some other destination